vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

-[ Add function ][ Breadcrumb ] Add Breadcrumb Design Selection Functionality.
+[ Add function ][ Breadcrumb ] Add the ability to input breadcrumb separators.

 = 1.69.1 =
 [ Bug Fix ][ Inline Font Size ] Applies only Font Size has a numeric value.